The SBCC facility is capable of handling the synthesis of all small to large organic molecules as well as biopolymers such as DNA, RNA and peptides.

 The following is a list of specific services and capabilities currently supported by the Synthetic and Biopolymer Chemistry Core facility:

-- This includes synthesis of commercially unavailable reagents such as derivatives of modified and/or labeled nucleosides.
+- Synthesis of DNA and RNA Oligonucleotides.
+This includes synthesis of commercially unavailable reagents such as derivatives of modified and/or labeled nucleosides.

-- Examples include specialized covalent and none-covalent (Watson-Crick) conjugates of various biopolymers, for example: siRNA-aptamers or DNA-peptide hybrid derivatives.
+- Synthesis of Biopolymer Conjugates.
+Examples include specialized covalent and none-covalent (Watson-Crick) conjugates of variousbiopolymers, for example: siRNA-aptamers or DNA-peptide hybrid derivatives.

-- Examples include peptides containing phosphorylated serine/threonine/tyrosine residues, acetylated lysines, as well as biotin, fluorescein, D-amino acids, 13C and 15N labeled amino acids and other unusual moieties.
+- Synthesis of Custom Peptides.
+Examples include peptides containing phosphorylated serine/threonine/tyrosine residues, acetylated lysines, as well as biotin, fluorescein, D-amino acids, 13C and 15N labeled amino acids and other unusual moieties.

-- This encompasses natural and non-natural analogs of carbocycles, heterocycles, carbohydrates, terpenoids, steroids, small peptides, and peptide mimetics as well as nanoparticle derivatives.
+- Design and Synthesis of All Small Molecule Structural Classes.
+This encompasses natural and non-natural analogs of carbocycles, heterocycles, carbohydrates, terpenoids, steroids, small peptides, and peptide mimetics as well as nanoparticle derivatives.

-- This is accomplished in close collaboration with the HTS Core and structural biophysical groups in the City of Hope Cancer Center that include NMR, X-ray, and molecular modeling.
+- Design and Execute SAR Studies for Lead Optimization.
+This is accomplished in close collaboration with the HTS Core and structural biophysical groups in the City of Hope Cancer Center that include NMR, X-ray, and molecular modeling.

-- An international collaborative effort is underway in conjunction with the Strathclyde Institute (Scotland, UK) to identify anti-cancer natural products from terrestrial sources around the world (vida infra).
+- Isolation and Structural Identification of Bioactive Natural Products and Drug Metabolites.
+An international collaborative effort is underway in conjunction with the Strathclyde Institute (Scotland, UK) to identify anti-cancer natural products from terrestrial sources around the world (vida infra).

-- Full in-house capabilities are in place for scale-up synthesis of optimized lead candidates for use in chemical biology studies and pre-clinical evaluation.
+- Design and Scale-up Synthesis.
+Full in-house capabilities are in place for scale-up synthesis of optimized lead candidates for use in chemical biology studies and pre-clinical evaluation.

-- This will be accomplished in conjunction with the pharmacology group for metabolic identification studies.
+- Design and Synthesis of Radiolabeled Compounds.
+This will be accomplished in conjunction with the pharmacology group for metabolic identification studies.

-- Libraries are used for the identification and optimization of lead compounds.
+- Design and Synthesis of Structural Diversity-Oriented Combinatorial Libraries for HTS.
+Libraries are used for the identification and optimization of lead compounds.

-- The objective is to work in close collaboration with biologists toward new and improved enzyme/protein assay development yielding more efficient, accurate, and reliable results.
+- Design, Synthesis, and Development of Novel Fluorescent-Based Substrates for Enzymatic Assays.
+The objective is to work in close collaboration with biologists toward new and improved enzyme/protein assay development yielding more efficient, accurate, and reliable results.

-- This includes the design and synthesis of new ligands and the synthesis of radiolabeled substrates in conjunction with cancer immunotherapeutics researchers.
+- Design, Synthesis, and Development of Novel Metal Chelator-Antibody Bioconjugates and Ligands for Use in Tumor Imaging.
+This includes the design and synthesis of new ligands and thesynthesisof radiolabeled substrates in conjunction with cancer immunotherapeutics researchers.